 Please contact the JFK Library’s archivists with questions about copyright status:

 Textual items: Kennedy.Library@nara.gov

 Audiovisual items: JFK.AVarchives@nara.gov

 For information about copyright and permissions requirements for Ernest Hemingway materials, see Permission to Publish.

 Right of Publicity

 In addition to copyright protections, many states recognize the “right of publicity,” which prevents the unauthorized commercial use of an individual's name, likeness, or other recognizable aspects of one's persona.
-It gives an individual the exclusive right to license the use of their identity for commercial promotion (for example, the use of their voice in a television advertisement).
+It gives an individual the exclusive right to license the use of their identity for commercial promotion.

 About half of all states recognizes a right of publicity – including the Commonwealth of Massachusetts.
 MA ST 214 s 3A (M.G.L.A.
 214 s 3A) states:

-Any person whose name, portrait or picture is used within the commonwealth for advertising purposes or for the purposes of trade without his written consent may bring a civil action in the superior court against the person so using his name, portrait or picture, to prevent and restrain the use thereof; and may recover damages for any injuries sustained by reason of such use.
-If the defendant shall have knowingly used such person's name, portrait or picture in such manner as is prohibited or unlawful, the court, in its discretion, may award the plaintiff treble the amount of the damages sustained by him.
+Any person whose name, portrait, or picture is used within the Commonwealth for advertising purposes or for the purposes of trade without their written consent may bring a civil action in the superior court against the person so using their name, portrait or picture, to prevent and restrain the use thereof; and may recover damages for any injuries sustained by reason of such use.
+If the defendant shall have knowingly used such person's name, portrait, or picture in such manner as is prohibited or unlawful, the court, in its discretion, may award the plaintiff treble the amount of the damages sustained by them.